j5ik2o/thread-weaver/slide/presentation.md

 .col-6[
 - Events that occurred in the past
-- Domain Events are events that a domain expert is interested in
+- Domain Events are events that domain experts is interested in
 - Generally, Domain Events is expressed as a verb in past tense
   - CustomerRelocated
   - CargoShipped